 I am not a perfect homeschooler, and I’d be lying if I said my kids always did their schoolwork on time and to my specifications.
 But I can honestly say that I don’t worry about it all that much anymore.
 More often than not, my kids do their work and if they don’t it’s very easy for me to figure out what went wrong and correct the matter.

 I gave a talk on ‘Creating Self-Motivated Learners’ last summer at a homeschool conference and I thought I would dust off my notes and type up an article for anyone who’s interested.
 I know a lot of folks are doing online talks, live streams and what not, but I really like putting down all my info in a blog post (#oldschool) so people can find the information in the future via my homeschooling page, Pinterest, or a Google search.
-So now here’s six ways (+ one) to help your kids learn to do their work without endless nagging and yelling.
+So if you’re wondering how to get your kids to do their school work, here’s six ways (+ one) to help your kids do their work without endless nagging and yelling.
 It’s written with homeschoolers in mind, but I think most of it could be applied to distance learning too.

 1. You need clear rules and consequences.